Use your BACK button to return

 (magnetize it) and you take it out (demagnetize it).

-Some media is harder to degauss than others.
+However, some media is harder to degauss than others.
 For

 a cartridge at 1800 oersteds.
 In fact, most cartridges being used today have a